Boerne, Texas: History

+The historic Kendall County Courthouse in Boerne.

 The 1870 limestone courthouse, second-oldest in Texas, was designed by architects Philip Zoeller and J. F. Stendebach, and stands directly across the street from the current 1998 courthouse designed by architects Rehler, Vaughn & Koone, Inc.

+In the 1870s and 1880s, immigrants from England began arriving in the Texas Hill Country.
+In the late 1870s, retired British army officers, including Glynn Turquand and Captain Egremont Shearburn, played one of the first polo matches in the United States in Boerne.
+The polo ground is still visible on Balcones Ranch, bought by Captain Turquand in 1878.

 In March 1887, the San Antonio and Aransas Pass Railway came to town.
 The coming of the railroad was an economic boost of some magnitude, and it created better conditions for the area.

-In the late 1870s, retired British army officers, including Glynn Turquand and Captain Egremont Shearburn, played one of the first polo matches in the United States in Boerne.
-The polo ground is still visible on Balcones Ranch, bought by Captain Turquand in 1878.

 Boerne's robust environment encouraged the health resort industry.
 Sisters of the Incarnate Word founded the St. Mary's Sanitarium in 1896 for pulmonary patients; Dr. W.E.
 Wright contracted with the Veterans Administration in 1919 to provide care for World War I veterans suffering from lung ailments; the William L. Sill Tuberculosis Resort operated northwest of Boerne; and Mrs. Adolph (Emilie) Lex opened her home to recovering patients, eventually converting two rooms into operating rooms.